Devex/devex.github.io/source/_posts/2015-02-06-performance-issues-with-rails-and-virtualbox.markdown

         [...]
       end

-By the way, the final measurements where:
+By the way, the final measurements are as follows:

     $  time wget -pq --no-cache --delete-after http://localhost:3004/public/system/health